 Empty your house

 A week before Day 1, start eating or throwing away anything considered non-keto.
 If the whole family isn’t doing Keto with you, clear a space on one side of the pantry and fridge for “your stuff.”
 Once you start your diet, shun the rest of the pantry and fridge as if it doesn’t exist.
 Make sure you stock your pantry with all the best Keto essentials.
-Check out my Keto Pantry Staples Guide for all the ingredients you’ll need to survive.
+Check out my 11 Keto Pantry Staples To Help You Survive guide for all the ingredients you’ll need to get started!

 Ease into the Keto Diet